 In public speaking, an impromptu speech can be an easy thing to do if you keep practicing for the same.
 Why is it that an impromptu professional talk is easy to do?
 Why is it not so difficult to talk to your co-workers or subordinates even while doing an impromptu talk?
 When it is not difficult to do an impromptu professional talk then why do you get stressed while giving an impromptu speech in an unknown gathering?

-Let us examine what could be the possible reasons of having fear while giving an impromptu speech.
+Let us examine what could be the possible reasons for having fear while giving an impromptu speech.

 Reasons for being fearful of impromptu speech